 DCA provides quality and affordable arts education for all ages through strategically located arts and cultural centers and landmarks throughout the City. read more

-DCA is relaunching its Performing Arts Division in 2016 and is committed to providing resources to enhance the capacity of performing arts to thrive in the public realm. read more
+DCA’s Performing Arts Division is committed to providing professional resources to enhance the capacity of the performing arts ecosystem to thrive in Los Angeles by managing performing arts centers, creating festivals and cultural exchange, and supporting initiatives to serve diverse artists and audiences. read more

-DCA’s Marketing and Development Division works with local, state, national, and international arts organizations to increase engagement and accessibility throughout LA’s communities. read more
+DCA’s Marketing, Development, Design, and Digital Research works with local, state, national, and international arts organizations to increase engagement and accessibility throughout LA’s communities. read more

 DCA Staff Listing